ryan-tabar/Approximating-Pi/README.md

 new paradigms to programming such as its ownership feature.

 ## What is this project about?
 It approximates pi using three Monte Carlo methods.
-A Monte Carlo method are computational algorithms that rely on repeated random sampling to obtain numerical results.
+Monte Carlo methods are computational algorithms that rely on repeated random sampling to obtain numerical results.

 The first method makes use of a circle inside a square with sides equal to the diameter of the circle.
 The ratio between the area of the circle and the area of the square is pi / 4.
 By applying a random set of points to the square.
 One can approximate pi by the ratio of points landed inside the circle to the total number of points.